Discover Unique Ways To Secure Seller Leads In Real Estate

 Twitter is another social media resource for real estate leads, albeit a little bit less effective.
 Twitter allows you to link to listings, reach out to past and potential customers, and make real-life connections that often translate to sales.

-Many agents have their own web presence, but aren’t making the most of it.
-One of the easiest ways to capitalize on website or listing leads is to put lead capture forms throughout your site, asking potential sellers (and buyers) to leave their contact information.
-Websites not only let people know who you are, but also what you specialize in and the area you focus on.
+Many agents have their own web presence but aren’t making the most of it.
+One of the easiest ways to capitalize on a website or listing lead is to put lead capture forms throughout your site, asking potential sellers (and buyers) to leave their contact information.
+Websites not only let people know who you are but also what you specialize in and the area you focus on.

 In addition to creating your web presence, there are ways to market your site even further.
 One way of doing this is a Pay-Per-Click (PPC) campaign, in which you pay for services/partners to drive traffic to your site/lead capture form.